Managing time effectively seems so hard? Act like Eisenhower!

 Quadrant 1: Both urgent and important tasks

-The first quadrant highlights the urgent and important activities.
+The first quadrant highlights urgent and important activities.
 These require your immediate attention and are also fundamental to achieving your values, long-term goals and fulfilment in life.
 Such tasks usually regard aspects like deadlines, issues, or crises.
 Here are some examples:

 - Health issues